qanhnn12/Covid-19-Worldwide-and-Vietnam/README.md

 ```
   ![image](https://user-images.githubusercontent.com/84619797/208302845-cb8933d7-fefb-402d-aacd-08a43a866f55.png)

-The infection Rate of a Country at a given date.
+The infection rate over the population of a country at a given date.

 ```TSQL
 -- 4. Vietnam - Infection Rate per Population by Date